 Posting of “F” Grades

-In order to enter and save the UF grade notation, the instructor will be required to provide the last date of participation in the course.
+In order to enter and save the F grade, the instructor will be required to provide the last date of participation in the course.
 A student is considered to have participated in a course if ANY of the following scenarios apply:

 - The student submitted an academic assignment.